mikee385/hubitat-vivint/README.md

 * Heat / Freeze sensors
 * Z-Wave switches (binary and dimmer) that are paired with the Vivint panel.
 Be sure they are labeled "light" or "fan" if they control those respective devices.

 As I do not have access to all varieties of hardware that is supported by Vivint, some incompatibilities might happen.
-If you notice any weird behavior or your Vivint device is not supported, please submit an issue with your homebridge.log file attached.
+If you notice any weird behavior or your Vivint device is not supported, please submit an issue.

 ## Configuration

-Configuration of the plugin is simple.
-The Vivint plugin is a dynamic platform which caches the accessories registered.

 Configuration sample: